ArturTimoxin/grocery-list/README.md

 **Prerequisites**:
 Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions.

+Also adb environment should work for you.
+If not - check the video https://www.youtube.com/watch?v=QRFxK9GnX4o for troubleshooting

 ## Step 1: Install Dependencies

 1. run `npm install` in root directory